 ⊗ Pham Ngu Lao (District 1) is the backpacker street of Saigon / Ho Chi Minh City (HCMC), this is where you’ll find budget accommodations.

-⊗ Crossing the road in Ho Chi Minh can be scary because there’s a lot of motorbikes, what I do is I always look for the pedestrian lane with traffic lights.
+⊗ Crossing the road in Ho Chi Minh can be scary because of motorbikes, what I do is I always look for the pedestrian lane with traffic lights.

 ⊗ When riding cyclo or even when walking, avoid flaunting your gadgets because Ho Chi Minh is notorious for motorcycle-riding snatchers.
 If possible, don’t use shoulder bag as it can be snatched easily, use a body bag or backpack instead.